 If a student experiences a serious illness, injury or other significant personal situation that is preventing progress in classes or research, and the standard withdrawal options for the student are not appropriate for the situation, the student may request a medical/compassionate withdrawal.
-All applications for the medical/compassionate withdrawal require thorough and credible documentation and must be approved by the College of Liberal Arts and Sciences Dean's Office.
+All applications for the medical/compassionate withdrawal.
+All applications and must be approved by the College of Liberal Arts and Sciences Dean's Office.
 The student must complete all of the required steps in order to be considered for a medical/compassionate withdrawal.